 After the last board of the main project has been laid, screw in a T clip along the edge of the final board.
-The bullnose board can then be inserted next to it.
+The bullnose board can then be inserted next to it. as per the image above.

 Once the bullnose board is placed you will need to insert a screw at an angle through the supporting joist underneath the board.
 Ensure the bullnose board is supported along the length with joists and a screw is inserted into each one.